Jocelyn Alo

-Jocelyn Aloha Pumehana Alo (born September 23, 1998) is an American professional softball player for the Oklahoma City Spark of the Association of Fastpitch Professionals (AFP).
-She played college softball for the Oklahoma Sooners.
+Jocelyn Aloha Pumehana Alo (born September 23, 1998) is an American professional softball player for the Chicago Bandits of the Athletes Unlimited Softball League (AUSL).
+She previously played for the Oklahoma City Spark of the Association of Fastpitch Professionals (AFP).
+She played college softball for the Oklahoma Sooners and won consecutive Women's College World Series championships in 2021 and 2022.
 Alo was named 2018 NFCA National Freshman of the Year, and named USA Softball Collegiate Player of the Year in 2021 and 2022.
 She is the NCAA Division I career leader in home runs.
 Alo was drafted first overall by the Smash It Vipers in the inaugural WPF draft.

 High school career

 Alo attended James Campbell High School in ʻEwa Beach, Hawaii where she was a two-time Gatorade State High School Player of the Year and led her team to three state championships.
 In 2015, she also won the HHSAA girls state championship in wrestling at 184 pounds.
 She retired from wrestling after her sophomore year.
 During her junior season, she hit .612 with eight home runs, 30 run batted in (RBI), 13 runs scored and a 1.726 on-base plus slugging (OPS).
 During the 2016 title game, she went 2-for-3 with a home run and four RBI and was subsequently named the tournament's Most Outstanding Player.
 She was also named a first team All-Oahu Interscholastic Association selection.
 As a senior in 2017, she hit .571 with 12 home runs, 27 RBI and a 1.449 slugging percentage.